AmitHasanShuvo/Programming/README.md

 # Programming
-I tried to solve programming problems from codeforces,codechef,leetcode and many other platforms.It's my little effort to put all the solutions here to help others to understand.
+I tried to solve programming problems from codeforces,codechef,leetcode,hackerrank and many other platforms.It's my little effort to put all the solutions here to help others to understand.

 ## Languages